-Games with unmodeled intermittent disturbances were originally introduced by Dallal, Neider, and Tabuada [13] to synthesize resilient controllers.
+In this paper, we consider infinite games with so-called unmodeled intermittent disturbances, which were originally introduced by Dallal, Neider, and Tabuada [12] to synthesize resilient controllers.
 The observation underlying this type of infinite game is that modeling the real-world environment of a controller in sufficiently great detail is often extremely challenging, either because parts of the environment are unknown or because simulating the environment is costly.
 Moreover, even if a high-resolution model of the environment is available, the resulting games often become prohibitively large.
 To alleviate this serious obstacle, Dallal, Neider, and Tabuada proposed to augment classical games with what they call unmodeled intermittent disturbances (in the following just called disturbances for the sake of brevity).
 Intuitively, such disturbances modify the outcome of a control action, thus modeling that the intended action of the controller did not have the desired consequences.
 Note, however, that disturbances are not under the control of the environment and, thus, are not antagonistic.
-Similarly, one does not consider the occurrence of disturbances as random events, as coming up with an appropriate stochastic error model is typically hard.
-Instead, the reader should understand them as rare events, such as a robot arm failing to grab an object due a physical phenomenon that has not been fully modeled.
+Instead, the reader should understand them as rare, unmodeled events.